OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 The dialog box always opens in the center of the screen.
 The user can move and resize it.
 The window is *nonmodal*--a user can continue to interact with both the document in the Office application and with the page in the task pane, if there is one.

+> [!TIP]
+> There's a *modal* dialog API available in preview.
+It shouldn't be used in production add-ins, but we encourage you to experiment with it.
+For details about it, see [Office modal dialog API](modal-dialog.md).

 ## Open a dialog box from a host page

 The Office JavaScript APIs include a [Dialog](/javascript/api/office/office.dialog) object and two functions in the [Office.context.ui namespace](/javascript/api/office/office.ui).

-To open a dialog box, your code, typically a page in a task pane, calls the [displayDialogAsync](/javascript/api/office/office.ui) method and passes to it the URL of the resource that you want to open.
+To open a dialog box, your code, typically a page in a task pane, calls the [displayDialogAsync](/javascript/api/office/office.ui#office-office-ui-displaydialogasync-member(1)) method and passes to it the URL of the resource that you want to open.
 The page on which this method is called is known as the "host page".
 For example, if you call this method in script on index.html in a task pane, then index.html is the host page of the dialog box that the method opens.

 The resource that is opened in the dialog box is usually a page, but it can be a controller method in an MVC application, a route, a web service method, or any other resource.
 In this article, 'page' or 'website' refers to the resource in the dialog box.
 The following code is a simple example.